 - 1 tsp ground turmeric

-- 1/4 cup cilantro optionals finely chopped for the top
+- 1/4 cup cilantro optional finely chopped for the top

 - 1 cup fresh shrimp or crab optional